elmiquea/Brewery-Finder/README.md

 ## Other Details:

 - create an application that solves a real-world problem.
-- create acceptance criteria
 - create presentation for "investors" to pitch our project
-- use CSS framework other than bootstrap
 - deploy to github pages
-- accept and respond to user input
-- use at least two server-side API's
-- does not use alerts, confirms, or prompts
-- uses local storage to store persistent data
 - be responsive (to different screen sizes?)
 - have a polished UI
 - have a clean repository